codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

       max-width="30%"
    %}
 1. Go back to the List view and click **Configure as Argo Application**.
 Codefresh takes care of the configuration for you.
-1. For Side-by-Side GitOps, after confirming successful installation, remove the duplicate Argo Rollouts controller `deployment` to avoid having two controllers in the cluster.
+1. For GitOps with Argo CD, after confirming successful installation, remove the duplicate Argo Rollouts controller `deployment` to avoid having two controllers in the cluster.
   >**IMPORTANT**:
   Make sure to remove only the `deployment` and not the CRDs.
 Removing the CRDs also removes Rollout objects resulting in downtime for workloads.
     `kubectl delete deployment <argo-rollouts-controller-name> -n <argo-rollouts-controller-namespace>`